-With so many of us keen to take full advantage of the opportunity to once again explore our fabulous state and the upcoming school holidays we thought we would share some of our favourite secret spots to visit on the Sunshine Coast.
+With so many of us keen to take full advantage of the opportunity to once again explore our fabulous state and the upcoming school holidays we thought we would share some of our favourite Sunshine Coast secret spots to visit.
 We’ll help you avoid the crowds and discover some of the lesser-known spots that this incredible destination has to offer.

 When you think of the Sunshine Coast you probably think amazing beaches, great boutique shops, good camping spots and fabulous restaurants.
 It ticks all of those boxes and more!
 What you may not realise is that the Sunshine Coast also has some of the most Instagram-worthy scenery in the world!
 Think we’re exaggerating?
 Read on…

 Just 15 minutes from the hustle and bustle of super stylish Noosa, Lake Weyba is a stunning, serene, saltwater oasis that is perfect for a relaxing family picnic, a spot of fishing or connecting with the local wildlife (the kangaroos just love basking in the sun on the edge of the lake!).

 Covering 9.6 square km and at approximately 1 metre deep, it’s also an ideal spot to jump in a kayak and explore the surrounding natural beauty.
 And if you choose to stay close by you’ll be treated to the most stunning sunrise and sunset as well as a view of the stars unobscured by background light.